-The sensitivity of the turbine load response to each input parameter is assessed through the use of a simulation model.
-The NREL 5 MW reference turbine (Jonkman et al., 2009) was used in this study as a representative turbine.
-This is a three-bladed upwind horizontal-axis turbine with a variable-speed collective pitch controller; it has a hub height of 90 m and a rotor diameter of 126 m.
-Though not covered in this work, it would also be useful to examine how the sensitivity of the turbine loads to the parameters is affected by the size, type, and control of the considered wind turbine.
+The sensitivity due to each input parameter on turbine load response is assessed through the use of a simulation model.
+The NREL 5-MW reference turbine (Jonkman et al., 2009) was used in this study as a representative turbine.
+This is a variable-speed, 3-bladed, upwind, horizontal-axis turbine with a hub height of 90 m and a rotor diameter of 126 m.
+Though not covered in this work, it would also be useful to examine in future work how the sensitivity of the parameters on turbine loads is affected by the size and type of the considered wind turbine.

-The sensitivity of loads to input parameter variation could be influenced by the wind speed and associated wind turbine controller response.
-Therefore, the EE analysis was performed at three different wind speeds corresponding to mean hub height wind speeds of 8, 12, and $18 \text{ m s}^{-1}$ , representing below-, near-, and above-rated wind speeds, respectively.
+The effect of input parameters on load sensitivity could be influenced by the wind speed and associated wind turbine controller response.
+Therefore, the EE analysis was performed at three different wind speeds corresponding to mean hub height wind speeds of 8, 12, and 18 m/s, representing below-, near-, and above-rated wind speeds, respectively.
 Turbulent wind conditions were generated at each wind speed using TurbSim (Jonkman, 2009), employing an IEC Kaimal turbulence spectrum with exponential spatial coherence.
-Multiple turbulence seeds were used for each input parameter variation to ensure the variation from input parameter changes is distinguishable from the variation in the selected turbulence seeds.
+Multiple turbulence seeds were used for each input parameter variation to ensure the variation from input parameter changes is distinguishable from the variation of the selected turbulence seed.
 The number of seeds was determined through a convergence study for each of the parameter sets.
-A $25 \times 25$ point square grid of three-component wind vector points that encompasses the turbine rotor plane was used.
+A 25 x 25 point square grid of three-component wind vector points that encompasses the turbine rotor plane was used.

-OpenFAST (2017), a state-of-the-art engineering-level aeroservoelastic modeling approach, was used to simulate the NREL 5 MW wind turbine using the developed wind files, allowing for aeroelastic response and turbine operation analysis.
-A simulation time of 10 min was used after an initial 30 s transient period per turbulence seed.
+OpenFAST, a state-of-the-art engineering-level aero-servo-elastic modeling approach, was used to simulate the NREL 5-MW wind turbine using the developed wind files, allowing for aeroelastic response and turbine operation analysis.
+A simulation time of 10 minutes was used after an initial 30-second transient period per turbulence seed.
 Drag on the tower was not considered because it is negligible for an operational turbine.
-AeroDyn, the aerodynamic module of OpenFAST, determines the impact of the turbine wake using induction factors that are computed using blade-element momentum theory with advanced corrections.
-Steady and unsteady aerodynamic responses were considered.
+AeroDyn, the aerodynamic module of OpenFAST, determines the impact of the turbine wake using induction factors that are computed using blade-element momentum (BEM) theory with advanced corrections.
+Steady and unsteady aerodynamic response were considered.
 Steady aerodynamic modeling uses static lift and drag curves in the momentum balance to calculate the local induction.
 Unsteady airfoil aerodynamic modeling accounts for dynamic stall, flow separation, and flow reattachment to calculate the local aerodynamic applied loads.
-ElastoDyn, a combined multibody and modal structural approach that includes geometric nonlinearities, was used to represent the flexibility of the blades, drivetrain, and tower as well as to compute structural loading, which was used to compute ultimate and fatigue loads.
-The baseline controller of the NREL 5 MW turbine was enabled using ServoDyn.
-OpenFAST results were used to assess the change in response of quantities of interest (QoIs) to changes in the physical input parameters.
+ElastoDyn, a combined multibody and modal structural approach that includes geometric nonlinearities, was used to represent the flexibility of the blades, drivetrain, and tower and compute structural loading, which was used to compute ultimate and fatigue loads.
+The baseline controller of the NREL 5-MW turbine was enabled using ServoDyn.
+OpenFAST results were used to assess the change in response quantities of interest (QoIs) to changes in the physical input parameters.